 Last updated 22 December 2016

-More than 157,000 people have arrived in Greece via the Mediterranean Sea so far this year, and nearly 400 people have died trying.
-Following the closure of the main Balkan migration route towards Western Europe approximately 52,000 refugees and migrants remain on mainland Greece, living in precarious, often appalling conditions in more than 60 different official and unofficial sites over the country.
+More than 170,600 people have arrived in Greece via the Mediterranean Sea so far this year, and at least 420 people have died trying.
+Following the closure of the main Balkan migration route towards Western Europe, more than 47,000 refugees and migrants are stranded on mainland Greece, living in precarious, often appalling conditions in more than 60 different official and unofficial sites over the country.
 More than 13,000 people are stuck on the Greek islands, living mostly in overcrowded hotspots (mainly in Lesbos, Chios, Kos and Samos) awaiting an interview or a decision on their asylum case.